jonnybell895/people_app/README.md

 The Backend of the Application is built using the Python Framework Django.

 ## Frontend
-The Frontend of the Application is built using React
+The Frontend of the Application is built using React and Babel for compiling/transforming JavaScript

 ## Usage
-I created helper scripts to make it easier to setup and run
+I created some helper scripts to make it easier to setup and run:

 1. `make_env.sh`
     - Creates the Python environment and installs requirements
-2. `run_server`
+2. `migrate.sh`
-    - Runs server, will call `make_env` script if environment does not exist
+    - Creates DB and/or applies necessary migrations
+3. `run_server.sh`
+    - Runs server

 Once the server is running it can be accesed via a browser by going to [localhost port 8000](http://127.0.0.1:8000]) or if configured in `/etc/hosts` http://www.people-app.com

+- The API can be queried using `http://127.0.0.1:8000/people/`
+- The optional parameter `?order_by=email` can be added to sort the results (sorts by name by default)

 ---
-### Installation procedure (for reference)
+## Installation procedure (for reference)

 ---
 This section is a record of the commandline steps carried out to setup the environment and dependencies